 - It describes the work the employee will be doing.
 Maybe this goes without saying, but it is very important for an EVP to talk about the role at hand.
 This includes what the employee is responsible for, and what a good day at the office will look like.
 This allows the employees to actually see themselves in a role and determine if it truly suits them or not.

-And, it is important to remember that even the best EVP’s need to be continuously updated in order to stay relevant.
-Your company’s culture and goals may shift, and this needs to be reflected in your EVP.
+Also, it’s important to remember that even the best EVPs must be continuously updated in order to stay relevant.
+A company’s culture and goals may shift, and when they do, this needs to be reflected in the EVP.

-Stewart, Cooper & Coon offers an array of career services to both individuals and corporations.
+Stewart, Cooper & Coon offers Human Capital Strategy Services to both individuals and corporations.
 Our staff is dedicated to our clients’ success via innovative job search processes, employment management strategies, and state-of-the-art technologies.
 Contact Fred Coon – 866-883-4200, Ext.
 200